CSCI-4448-5448-OOAD-Spring2024/java-arcane-game/README.md

-# Homework4 ARCANE-Adding Factory and Builder Patterns
+# Homework5 ARCANE-Adding the Observer, Adaptor, and Singleton Patterns and BDD

 Team Members: